 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:40 am and the next low tide will be at 4:25 pm.
-The first high tide will be at 10:15 am and the next high tide at 10:05 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 5:30 am and the next low tide at 6:30 pm.
+The only high tide of the day will be at 12:00 pm.

-The lunar phase is a Waning Crescent.
-Today we have 12 hours and 42 minutes of sun.
-The solar transit is at 11:50 am and the length of time the moon will be visible will be 12 hours and 57 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 12 hours and 50 minutes of sun.
+The solar transit will be at 12:20 pm and the length of time the moon will be visible will be 12 hours and 31 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 90.
-The tide heights today are 0.6 m, 3.0 m, 1.0 m and 2.5 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Double Bay which is of 3.9 m and a minimum height of 0.0 m.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 96 to end the day with a tidal coefficient of 91.
+The tide heights today are 0.7 m, 3.4 m and 0.8 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Double Bay which is of 4.0 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Double Bay tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Double Bay tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Double Bay.
 The times are generated in local time in Queensland.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: